-Background: The Chinese begin to emerge as a distinct civilisation around 2500 BCE.
+The Chinese begin to emerge as a distinct civilisation around 2500 BCE.
 China develops as an imperial power in 221 BCE when rival states are unified under the First Emperor.
-The following 2,000 years will see a succession of dynasties, although strict cultural traditions will gradually suffocate innovation and development.
+The following 2,000 years see a succession of dynasties, although strict cultural traditions gradually suffocate innovation and development.
 The increased influence of Western powers during the 19th Century and expansionary incursions by the Russians and Japanese further weakens the imperial system, which is also faced with growing internal dissent.

-Mini biography: Born on 26 December 1893 in the village of Shaoshan in Hunan Province, in China's south.
+Mao Tse-Tung (also spelt Zedong) is born on 26 December 1893 in the village of Shaoshan in Hunan Province, in China's south.
 His family are prosperous peasant farmers.
 He has two younger brothers and one sister.